DanielVF/generals-bot-runner/readme.md

 ![Screenshot](http://leancoder-share.s3.amazonaws.com/paste/ohngeixi.png)

 We can draw a map in the browser.
 Plain squares grow.
 Bots move and attack.
-There are no cities, generals, or mountains.
+There are no cities or generals yet.

 To use, open up the `index.html` file in your browser.
 Play with editing `bots/RandomBot v1/`, and reloading the page.